chimericdream/worldofpannotia.com/src/_specific_magic_armor/dragonhide-plate.md

   weight: ""
   description: ""
 ---
-<p id="dragonhide-plate">**Dragonhide Plate:** This suit of full plate is made of dragonhide, rather than metal, so druids can wear it.
+This suit of full plate is made of dragonhide, rather than metal, so druids can wear it.
 It is otherwise identical to masterwork full plate.
-No aura (nonmagical); Price 3,300 gp.
+; Price 3,300 gp.